JD.com: Listing

-In 2014, JD.com’s Nasdaq IPO raised $18 billion USD, valuing the company at approximately $26 billion and making it the largest Chinese company to be listed only in the United States.
+In 2014, JD.com's Nasdaq IPO raised $1.8 billion USD, valuing the company at approximately $26 billion and making it the largest Chinese company to be listed only in the United States.

 In 2015, JD.com launched its Russian site aimed to expand its business globally.

 In November 2017, JD.com achieved a sales record of US$19.1 billion.
 In February 2018, it released its spin-off JD Finance, raising $2.1 billion in a capital raise.

-In April 2020, the company confidentially filed for a second listing in Hong Kong and began trading on the Hong Kong Stock Exchange for HK$239 in June 2020. and began trading on the Hong Kong Stock Exchange for HK$239 in June 2020.
+In April 2020, the company confidentially filed for a second listing in Hong Kong and began trading on the Hong Kong Stock Exchange for HK$239 in June 2020.

 In 2020, JD.com announced that would be investing $830 million in its JD Health unit, provided by private equity firm Hillhouse Capital.
-In December 2020, JD Health’s $3.5 billion IPO was Hong Kong’s largest initial public offering of the year.
+In December 2020, JD Health's $3.5 billion IPO was Hong Kong's largest initial public offering of the year.

 In 2021, JD Logistics, the supply chain management and logistics delivery arm of JD.com, raised HK$24.6 billion ($3.2 billion USD) for its initial public offering, which was the second-largest IPO in 2021.
 Shares rose by 18% on its first day of trading.

 Recent years

 In October 2023, JD.com began a 4-hour delivery service in Hong Kong.

 In September 2024, JD.com launched its global sales business in the United States, Japan, Singapore, and Malaysia.

-In July 2025, JD.com agreed to acquire German electronics retailer Ceconomy, parent of MediaMarkt, for US$2.5 billion (2.2 billion).
+In July 2025, JD.com agreed to acquire German electronics retailer Ceconomy, parent of MediaMarkt and Saturn, for US$2.5 billion (2.2 billion).
+By November 2025, JD.com had successfully secured a majority stake of over 70% in the company.

-On September 13 2025, JD.com were in advanced talks to acquire British catalogue retailer Argos from Sainsbury's, but discussions ended a day later with Sainsbury's keeping Argos.
+On September 13, 2025, JD.com was in advanced talks to acquire British catalogue retailer Argos from Sainsbury's, but discussions ended a day later with Sainsbury's keeping Argos after JD.com communicated it would only engage on materially revised terms.

+In early 2026, JD.com's aggressive European retail expansion faced mixed regulatory responses.
+While the German government allowed the Ceconomy takeover to proceed without intervention, France formally blocked JD.com's attempted acquisition of the French electronics chain Fnac Darty in January 2026 to prevent it from becoming a direct sales channel for Chinese goods.
+Furthermore, in March 2026, the Ceconomy acquisition encountered serious regulatory resistance in Austria under national investment control laws, prompting JD.com to resubmit its application with enhanced legal commitments regarding data protection and the preservation of local jobs.

+In May 2026, JD.com were planning a bid to buy British online retailer The Very Group for £2 billion from The Carlyle Group.